 For admission to the online master’s in organizational development and leadership, applicants must boast a 3.0 GPA, three years of work experience, and current employment.
 In their undergraduate studies, students must complete basic coursework in leadership or organizational theory, statistics or research methods, psychology, and business.

-SLU is regionally accredited by the Higher Learning Commission (HLC).
+Saint Louis University is regionally accredited by the Higher Learning Commission (HLC).

 15. University of South Dakota